CSE512-14W/a3-wangsj-hanchuan/README.md

 The data domain for our visualization is a part of the movie.csv file from assignment 2, with correction of mistakes.
 We visualized movies produced from 2000-2010 for users to browse and compare according to different orderings and visual encodings so that they can pick up the movie in which they are interested.

-Users can manually select the ordering of the movie data, as well as the dimension of data to be presented on either top or bottom of the x-axis.
-So that they can browse the movie data according to their interests.
+Users can manually select the ordering of the movie data, as well as the dimension of data to be presented on either top or bottom of the x-axis, so that they can browse the movie data according to their interests.
 Moreover, by comparing different dimensions together, users may be able to discover the hidden relationship among the variables.

+Data are first grouped into bins, and users can drill down each bin by clicking on the bar chart.
+Inside each bin, users can browse specific information about each movie.
+The detailed information about the bin, as well as the movie is displayed on the right side of the page.

 ## Running Instructions
 Live Version: